 Using Midcourse Feedback for Instructional Improvement

-The Center for Teaching Excellence houses a web-based repository of midcourse evaluation resources to help faculty improve learning and teaching in their courses.
-This session focuses on procedures and tools faculty can use to evaluate the degree to which components of a course facilitate student learning.
+This session focuses on using midcourse evaluation tools to evaluate the degree to which components of a course facilitate student learning.
 Administering these tools relatively early and then later in a semester allows the instructor to collect student data, instructionally respond to it, and evaluate the efficacy of such responses.
-Not only can midcourse evaluation improve courses for students, it also can serve faculty seeking advancement by generating data that can be used to document efforts to improve instructional quality.
-Participants will discuss midcourse evaluation considerations, review the tools, identify the most suitable procedures and tools for a course they are teaching this semester, and be prepared to implement midcourse evaluations aligned with their course needs.
-Note: Laptops are required for this session.
+Not only can midcourse evaluation improve courses for students, it can also serve faculty seeking advancement by generating data that can be used to document efforts to improve teaching effectiveness.
+Participants will discuss midcourse evaluation considerations and learn about the tools they could use for a course they are teaching this semester.
+Note: Computer access (not smartphone only) is required for this session.

 Gregg Wentzell is Assistant Director of the CTE.
 He earned his Ph.D. in English at Miami in 1993 and was awarded the Sinclair Fellowship.
 He has over 20 years of college teaching and faculty development experience and co-facilitates the New Faculty Teaching Enhancement Program (NFTEP).
 In addition to being Director of the Original Lilly Conference on College Teaching, Gregg does faculty consulting on teaching and coordinates the CTE's seminar programming and administration of Midcourse Assessment for the University.
 He is Editor-in Chief of the Journal on Excellence in College Teaching and the Learning Communities Journal.
 He presents faculty development seminars on-campus and at teaching and learning conferences.
 He has participated in and provides support for Miami's faculty learning communities.